materialdigital/core-ontology/README.md

 The **"simple"** artefact only contains a simple existential graph of the terms defined in the ontology.
 This corresponds to the state before logical definitions and imports.
 For example, the only logical axioms are of the form *CL1 subClassOf CL2* or *CL1 subClassOf R some CL3* where *R* is any objectProperty and *CLn* is a class.
 The simple variant only contains the essential classes and no imports.

 The **"minimal"** artefact only contains a preselected minimal of the terms defined in the ontology.
 This set is extracted form the full variant and represents a lightweight subset of the ontology that covers the most essential concepts for basic interoperability and implementation.
-We recommend beginners to start with this artifact when learning about the ontolgoy (See issue [#121](https://github.com/materialdigital/core-ontology/issues/121)).
+We recommend beginners to start with this artifact when learning about the ontology (See issue [#121](https://github.com/materialdigital/core-ontology/issues/121)).

 The ontology **"main"** file [pmdco.ttl](https://raw.githubusercontent.com/materialdigital/core-ontology/refs/heads/main/pmdco.ttl) contains the full version.